Pat-Vdv/Aude/doc/coding-standards.md

         reallyLongFunctionCall(isTrue ? iftrue : iffalse)

  - Don't fear of using parentheses.
 There is no shortage of them yet.
-   - If something spreads accross several lines, put parentheses.
+   - If something spreads across several lines, put parentheses.
-   - Ternaries should be inside parentheses
+   - Ternaries should be inside parentheses.
    - Use parentheses in complex logical expressions, even if they are not strictly necessary because of precedence rules.